Role and Aims

 Governors engage actively in the life of the school, so will often be found attending exhibitions and assemblies, shows and special events, or helping at school fairs or on trips.
 Our regular slot in the School Newsletter tells you more about what we have been doing and how this has impacted on the school.
 We also maintain a positive working relationship with all stakeholders: parents, the wider community, the LA and other professionals.
 Please join us at our drop-in sessions, we are keen to get feedback from the Cherrywood school community.

-A list of our current governors appears below.
-More information about the Portfolio areas, meeting dates, as well as details of our attendance at meetings in the last academic year, together with the Governor Register of Interests are provided in the additional documents below.
+More information about our current Governors; their portfolio areas and subject links; meeting dates and details of our attendance at meetings in the last academic year; together with the Governors’ Register of Interests are provided in these Governance pages.

 If you wish to contact the Governors please do so via the School Office.
 More information about governance can be found at: http://www.hants.gov.uk/education/governors